 Casey’s past – adopted at birth and growing up on a rural family farm in southwestern Minnesota – is a prologue to her personal values and professional passions.
 She is the third enrolled member in the history of the Yankton Sioux Tribe to become an attorney.
-Today her law practice focuses on taking difficult cases and re-writing the odds for her clients in high stakes litigation.
+Today her law practice focuses on taking difficult cases and rewriting the odds for her clients in high stakes litigation.
 She is a zealous litigator who practices in a wide variety of cases, including business litigation disputes, personal injury and medical malpractice claims, and representing tribes across the country.

 - Hennepin County Bar Association – New Lawyers Section, Co-CLE Director